arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

   * any party member is good with this buff currently, but better use it on jobs which have crit-based traits - for example, BRD or MNK.
-Additionally, it is the only card that can increase healing power as it increases crit chance (it is especially noticeable for scholars or crit-stacking AST or WHM).
-Note that it still has less time than Balance or Arrow.
+Additionally, it is the only card that can increase healing power as it increases crit chance (it is especially noticeable for scholars or crit-stacking AST or WHM)
   * enhanced: mostly jobs with crit-based traits, not such good choice for Time Dilation as Enhanced Balance is.
   * expanded: alternative to AoE Balance